-If the Bible could be read in the vernacular the power of the Catholic Church would be reduced.
-Indeed, a blacksmith in Lincolnshire questioned the need for a priesthood at all.
-He is quoted in the Lollarden Facebook page as saying he could make “as good a sacrament between ii yrons (two irons) as the prest doth vpon his auter (altar).”
+If the Bible could be read in the vernacular, the power of the Catholic Church would be reduced.
+Indeed, a blacksmith in Henley, west of London, questioned the need for a priesthood at all.
+In the 1890 Academy of Literature, William Ayleward of Henley, west of London, is quoted as saying in 1464 he could make “as good a sacrament between ii yrons (two irons) as the prest doth vpon his auter (altar).”

 Clearly, the hierarchy did not fancy that notion gaining traction.
 So, the Church determined to stamp out the Lollards and one place where the movement had taken hold was Amersham, Buckinghamshire, a little northwest of London.
-The best way to end such wayward thoughts was to kill those that entertained them.
+It was deemed that the best way to end such wayward thoughts was to kill those that entertained them.

 In A History of the County of Buckingham: Volume 3 (Edited by William Page, 1925) it’s written that “the first Lollards to be executed were Richard Turner, Walter Young, and John Horwood in 1414, though Richard Sprotford, a carpenter, was pardoned in that year for heresy.”